reflectoring/reflectoring.github.io/content/blog/2023/2024-01-27-deserialize-with-jsoncreator.md

 url: spring-jsoncreator
 ---

 The FasterXML Jackson library is the most popular JSON parser in Java.
 Spring internally uses this API for JSON parsing.
-In the previous article, we covered the [@JsonView annotation](https://reflectoring.io/jackson-jsonview-tutorial/).
+For details on other commonly used Jackson annotations, refer [this article](https://reflectoring.io/jackson/).
+Also, you can deep dive into another useful Jackson annotation [@JsonView](https://reflectoring.io/jackson-jsonview-tutorial/).
 In this article, we will look at how to use the **@JsonCreator** annotation.
-Subsequently, we will also take a look at a specific use case of using this annotation in a Spring Boot application.
+Subsequently, we will also take a look at a specific use case of using this annotation in the context of a Spring Boot application.
-For details on other commonly used Jackson annotations, refer to [this article](https://reflectoring.io/jackson/).

 {{% github "https://github.com/thombergs/code-examples/tree/master/spring-boot/jackson-jsoncreator" %}}

 ## What is @JsonCreator

-The @JsonCreator annotation is a part of the [Jackson API](https://fasterxml.github.io/jackson-annotations/javadoc/2.13/com/fasterxml/jackson/annotation/JsonCreator.html) that helps in deserialization. **Deserialization is a process of converting a JSON string into a Java object.**
+The `@JsonCreator` annotation is a part of the [Jackson API](https://fasterxml.github.io/jackson-annotations/javadoc/2.13/com/fasterxml/jackson/annotation/JsonCreator.html) that helps in deserialization. **Deserialization is a process of converting a JSON string into a Java object.**
 This is especially useful when we have multiple constructors/static factory methods for object creation.
 With the `@JsonCreator` annotation we can specify which constructor/static factory method to use during the deserialization process.

-## Working with @JsonCreator annotation
+## Working With @JsonCreator Annotation

 In this section, we will look at a few use-cases of how this annotation works.
-### Deserializing immutable objects
+### Deserializing Immutable Objects
 Java encourages creating immutable objects since they are thread-safe and easy to maintain.
 To get a better understanding of how to use immutable objects in java, refer to [this article.](https://reflectoring.io/java-immutables/)
 Let's try to deserialize an immutable object `UserData` which is defined as below :
 ````java